 Alternatively, there are cover meters, which use pulse induction, which can provide rebar diameter estimates.
 In our experience, these are not particularly reliable and are prone to being affected by other adjacent reinforcement.

-Sandberg strongly recommend a small local break out to expose the reinforcement at an intersection.
+Sandberg strongly recommends a small local break out to expose the reinforcement at an intersection.
 This is reliable and determines the reinforcement detail of both the longitudinal and transverse bars.

 Yes, GPR can detect voids below concrete slabs.
 Voids produce a strong characteristic reflection.
 The planar extent of the void can be determined, however, the actual depth of the void itself (from top of the void to bottom of the void) cannot be accurately measured.